makinteract/notero-notes/README.md

 # Notero-Notes

+> [!WARNING]
+> New versions of Zotero seem to break the Notero-Notes plugin, and many users experience difficulties in synchronizing notes.
+Consider using instead the original [Notero plugin](https://github.com/dvanoni/notero)

 This is a form of the popular [Notero]() plugin for Zotero.
 The difference is that this fork allows us to support Notes directly in the Notion database with the field `ZoteroNotes` (see picture below).

 ![](/docs/screenshot.png)